Learn to read Thai in Bangkok

 Of course Thai Language have a few sounds that I didn't know.
 But they don’t have as many sounds as they have characters. 🤔

 For example they have 6 consonants for the sound “th”.
-So yes, 44 consonants is scary, but it’s not as bad as it seems at first. 🤗
+So yes, 44 consonants is still a lot, but it’s not as bad as it seems at first. 🤗

 But of course it doesn’t spell the same in Thai.
-So once you know how to read Thai, not only you got the right spelling, but you also know the right tone. 🎙
+So once you know the Thai alphabet and how to read Thai, not only you got the right spelling, but you also know the right tone. 🎙

-Soon you start to realize that a lot of translations on signs, names, is far from the word in Thai.
+Soon you start to realize that a lot of translations on signs, names and more are far from the word in Thai.
 It's just a westernized version.

 The culture.
 Thailand is a different world.
-That why I like so much about this country, it's like no other I've seen.
+That is why I like so much this country, it's like no other I've seen.

 So many influences from the religion, history...
-Study Thai helps you to understand more about the culture, the way of life, Thai mindset...
+Studying Thai help you to understand more about the culture, the way of life, Thai mindset...

 The Way Thais Speak English. 😂